 The results suggest that the intensive training helps the participating in-service primary science teachers develop their understanding and ability to teach the nutrition topic with game-based learning.
-Recognizing that teachers play a vital role in influencing the students in their nutrition knowledge, policies may include budget for training teachers for game-based learning in nutrition topic.
-Game-based learning is engaging and appealing to students.
-School administrators could consider implementing game-based learning into their nutrition topic in the curriculum.
+Recognizing teachers play a vital role in influencing the students in their nutrition knowledge, policies may include budget for training teachers for game-based learning in nutrition topic.
+Gamebased learning is engaging and appealing to School administrators students. consider implementing game-based learning into their nutrition topic in the curriculum.
 The successful implementation of game-based learning requires school nutrition efforts (Chapman-Novakofski, 2012).
 Without such changes, childhood obesity in Thailand may remain a serious problem.